liykfrank/faulttolerence/README.md

   ribbon:
     listOfServers: localhost:8091
 ```
 You could build and run this application follow below steps:
+As this service depends on Agency service, you may need to run Agency service first.
 - Go to agency-service directory
 ```
 cd agency-service